Dialog: Function-Block: Spring

 Connect a wire to the input-connector of a Spring FB to add a Force-Function to the Total-Force that is exerted by the Spring-FB.

-The units of the data-values at the input-connector must be Force, for example, Newtons.
+The units of the data at the input-connector must be units of Force, for example, Newtons.

-If necessary, use a Math FB to convert values and units to Force units.
+If necessary, use a Math FB to convert data and its units to Force units.